tu-rbo/concarne/README.md

 # concarne

-#### a lightweight contextual learning framework, based on Theano and Lasagne
+#### a lightweight framework for learning with side information, based on Theano and Lasagne

-concarne implements various contextual learning patterns presented in this [paper](http://arxiv.org/abs/1511.06429).
+concarne implements various patterns for learning with side information presented in this [paper](http://arxiv.org/abs/1511.06429).

 ### Quickstart